Exponential decay for the near-critical scaling limit of the planar Ising model: Preliminary definitions and results

 Let $\Lambda_L:=[-L,L]^2$ and $\Lambda^a_{L}$ be its $a$-approximation.
 The classical Ising model at inverse (critical) temperature $\beta_c$ on $\Lambda^a_{L}$ with boundary condition $\eta\in\{-1,+1\}^{\partial_{ex}\Lambda_L^a}$ and external field $a^{\frac{15}{8}}h\geq 0$ is the probability measure $P_{\Lambda_L,\eta, h}^{a}$ on $\{-1,+1\}^{\Lambda^a_{L}}$ such that for any $\sigma\in \{-1,+1\}^{\Lambda^a_{L}}$,

-where the first sum is over all nearest neighbor pairs (i.e., $|u-v|=a$) in $\Lambda^a_{L}$, and $Z^a_{L,\eta,h}$ is the partition function (which is the normalization constant needed to make this a probability measure). $P^a_{\Lambda_L,f, h}$ denotes the probability measure with free boundary conditions --- i.e., where we omit the second sum in \eqref{eqIsingdef}.
+where the first sum is over all nearest neighbor pairs (i.e., $|u-v|=a$) in $\Lambda^a_{L}$, and $Z^a_{L,\eta,h}$ is the partition function (which is the normalization constant needed to make this a probability measure). $P^a_{\Lambda_L,f, h}$ denotes the probability measure with free boundary condition --- i.e., where we omit the second of the three terms in the exponent of \eqref{eqIsingdef}.

 It is known that $P_{\Lambda_L,\eta, h}^{a}$ has a unique infinite volume limit as $L\rightarrow\infty$, which we denote by $P_h^a$.
-Note that this limiting measure does not depend on the choice of boundary conditions (see, e.g., Theorem 1 of \cite{Leb72} or the theorem in the appendix of \cite{Rue72}).
+Note that this limiting measure does not depend on the choice of boundary condition (see, e.g., Theorem 1 of \cite{Leb72} or the theorem in the appendix of \cite{Rue72}).

 The FK (Fortuin and Kasteleyn) percolation model at $\beta_c$ on $\Lambda^a_{L}$ with boundary condition $\rho\in\{0,1\}^{\overline{\mathscr{B}}\left((\Lambda^a_L)^C\right)\cup\mathscr{E}\left((\Lambda^a_L)^C\right)}$ and with external field $a^{\frac{15}{8}}h\geq0$ is the probability measure $\mathbb{P}_{\Lambda_L,\rho,h}^a$ on $\{0,1\}^{\mathscr{B}(\Lambda^a_L)\cup\mathscr{E}(\Lambda^a_L)}$ such that for any $\omega\in\{0,1\}^{\mathscr{B}(\Lambda^a_L)\cup\mathscr{E}(\Lambda^a_L)}$,